linroger/Finance-Notes-and-Marginalia/Clippings/Contract for Differences (CFD) - Overview and Examples.md

 This example demonstrates several important aspects of CFD trading:

-1. **The power of [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]]**: The investor bought exposure to more than £10,000 of shares without needing to buy them outright.
+1. **The power of [leverage](../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md)**: The investor bought exposure to more than £10,000 of shares without needing to buy them outright.
 2. **The costs add up**: Almost 10% of the gross profit went to commissions and financing charges.
 3. **The importance of the price movement**: The 5.5% increase in share price was essential to overcome the trading costs.
 4. **Time as a crucial factor**: Holding periods directly affect financing costs, which can significantly impact profitability.

 ## Risks of Trading CFDs

 There are significant [risks when trading CFDs](https://www.investopedia.com/articles/active-trading/110714/contract-difference-cfd-risks.asp), given the rapidity of market moves.
-There are [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity]] risks and margins that traders must maintain.
+There are [liquidity](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) risks and margins that traders must maintain.
 If your CFD's value goes down and you can't maintain the margin requirement, your provider might close you out of your position—and you'll have to meet the loss even if the asset later reverses.

-Using [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] can magnify gains but also losses.
+Using [leverage](../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) can magnify gains but also losses.
 While you can use [stop losses](https://www.investopedia.com/terms/s/stop-lossorder.asp) with many CFD providers, that won't protect you from all negative price moves.

 ## The Bottom Line

 CFDs offer sophisticated traders a capital-efficient way to speculate on price shifts across global markets without owning underlying assets.
-While the [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]], market accessibility, and trading flexibility make CFDs attractive to experienced investors seeking diversified exposure, these advantages come with significant risks.
+While the [leverage](../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md), market accessibility, and trading flexibility make CFDs attractive to experienced investors seeking diversified exposure, these advantages come with significant risks.

-The combination of spread costs, overnight financing charges, limited regulatory protection, and amplified losses through [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] means CFDs are best suited for knowledgeable traders with robust [[Banks' Bonds Playing Role as I|risk management strategies]] and enough capital to withstand drawdowns.
+The combination of spread costs, overnight financing charges, limited regulatory protection, and amplified losses through [leverage](../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) means CFDs are best suited for knowledgeable traders with robust [risk management strategies](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%206-%20Bank%20Runs/Banks'%20Bonds%20Playing%20Role%20as%20I.md) and enough capital to withstand drawdowns.
 Regulatory bodies worldwide have recognized these risks, with the European Securities and Markets Authority putting more protective measures in place for retail investors and the SEC prohibiting CFD trading for American retail traders entirely.

 Article Sources